 Two partitioning features are built into the IOU.
 One feature controls shared peripheral interface units on word channels, and the other controls the byte channel transfer switch for subsystems connected to a block multiplexer channel.
 The SSP provides control of system functions such as clocks and timers, stop jump control, initial load path, and auto recovery through system operator panel displays on the console.
-An optional System Performance Monitor (see Software) is also under SSP control.
+An optional System Performance Monitor is also under SSP control.

 The SSP acts as a primary maintenance tool through functions such as control storage loading, fault corrections, scan/set data comparisons, error logging, and a remote maintenance capability.
-One of the tools available to the SSP for maintenance is the Logic Analyzer, which provides a means of sampling and recording logic signals at discrete intervals of time.
-Not only does the SSP control the sampling rate, but also the starting/stopping of logic signal recording.

 The SSP also acts as the communications link between the 1100/70 and the system console(s).
-The minimum system console consists of a Uniscope 200 Display Terminal with alphanumeric keyboard, 200 cps bidirectional printer, a